ucu-computer-science/UCU_Linux_Club/homework/week5/report.md

 ## Week 5 RegEx Homework

 ### You should use this doc as a template, fork the repository, fill in the answers, push changes to your repo, create pull request and add Lesi-N as a reviewer.
+### Your task is to go to [this website](http://regextutorials.com/excercise.html) and complete all 21 challenges

-### Try and complete the challenges without consulting external sources; if you get stuck, move on and come back to it later.
+### Try and complete them  without consulting external sources; if you get stuc on one,  move on and come back to it later.
 If you're still having difficulties, use the hints and try to understand them.
 Good luck!

 ---